Mayank808/MyFeed/README.md

-# README
+# MyFeed - A Media Aggregator: Allowing you to be notified about all things you enjoy in one place.

 ## Overview

 This project is a web server written in Go.
-The server provides several endpoints to combine all of the users feeds including news, podcasts, many more to be supported in one place.
-Leverages RSS to pull new content based on the links the users follows.
+The server provides several endpoints to combine all of the user's feeds including news, podcasts, and many more to be supported in one place.
+Leverages RSS to pull new content based on the links the users follow.

+## Endpoints

+#### Health and Error Check
+- `GET /v1/health`: Health check endpoint.
+- `GET /v1/error`: Error simulation endpoint.

+#### User Management
+- `POST /v1/user`: Create a new user.
+- `GET /v1/user`: Get user details by API key.

+#### Social Feeds
+- `GET /v1/social-feeds`: Get all social feeds.
+- `POST /v1/social-feed`: Create a new social feed.
+- `POST /v1/social-feed-followed`: Follow a social feed.
+- `GET /v1/social-feed-followed`: Get all followed social feeds.
+- `DELETE /v1/social-feed-followed/{socialFeedFollowedID}`: Unfollow a social feed.

+#### Testing
+- `POST /test/rss-parsing`: Test RSS parsing functionality.

 ## Prerequisites